travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Build Config Reference

-Have a look at the [Smalltalk](https://config.travis-ci.com/ref/language/smalltalk) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Smalltalk](https://config.travis-ci.com/ref/language/smalltalk) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).